jbogaardt/glmutility/README.md

 ```

 ### view() is your UI
-Using the view() method, we can toggle one way views of our observed response, our fitted averages, marginal plots of any fitted features, as wella s confidence intervals.
+Using the view() method, we can toggle one way views of our observed response, our fitted averages, marginal plots of any fitted features, as well as confidence intervals.
+In a Jupyter notebook, these buttons and drop downs are
+fully functional.